-When your check engine light is on or you’re experiencing car problems, a car scan tool lets you talk to your car and help determine what the problem is.
+When your check engine light is on or you’re experiencing car problems, an appropriate OBD scan tool will let you talk to your car and help determine what the problem is.

 What’s OBD, Anyway?